angelammmm/Dynamic-Website-Hosting-On-AWS/README.md

 Are you ready to take your website to the next level ?
 For this project I will be guiding you on how to build a 3 tier VPC from scratch using LAPM Stack to optimize your websites storage and networking performance.
 Using the following architecture I will show you how to deploy a website hosted on Amazon Workspace.
-In the prerequisite section I have listed the topics that you should be familiar with before starting.
-If some of the prerequisites are not familiar to you, no problem I will provide a glossary as well.

-Prerequisites

-Understanding of basic networking concepts such as DNS (Domain Name Service), Route tables, subnets and firewalls.
-Knowledge of AWS services like VPC, Availability Regions, S3 Buckets, Application load balancer, EC2, and Route 53.
-For this project a you are a consultant for a car rental company that wants to move their data from physical servers to the cloud.
-They want to host their website on AWS with high availability.
-And are needing to update their security policies to ensure their end users data is safe.
-We have created the following architecture.

-Lets get started!

 Step 1.
 We’ll start by selecting our availability zones we would like our VPC to be in.
-To change your region navigate to the top right hand corner of your console and click on the drop on and select the US East (N. Virginia) region.
+To change your region, navigate to the top right-hand corner of your console and click on the drop on and select the US East (N. Virginia) region.

 Step 2.
 In the top left search box type VPC under services select VPC again.
 Under Virtual and Private cloud select your VPCs and select create your VPC in the right hand corner.
 Make sure to select VPC only and give your VPC a name.
 For this project I will name it “Dev VPC” and select IPv4 CIDR block.
 And for the IPv4 CIDR we will give it the IP address of 10.0.0.0/16 according to our architecture suggestion.
 And we will then select no IPV6 CIDR block and set the tendency as default then select create VPC.